Display-Lab/precision-feedback-pipeline/LeakdownTester/readme.md

 # Leakdown Tester Script User Manual
 ### Welcome to the user manual for the Leakdown Tester Script!
 Fun Facts:
-- The script is named after a testing protocol for testing engine blocks, the reverse of a compression test.
-Pressurized air is introduced to the engine block to check for leaking points - just like how this script can be used to check the pipeline for "leaks"!
+- The script is named after a protocol for testing engine blocks, the reverse of a compression test.
+Pressurized air is introduced to the engine block to check for leaking points - it's a metaphor!
 - Environment variables will save you time, especially if you make them persistent!
 - On average, hedgehogs travel 2.5 miles a day, and average around 40,000 steps to do so!
 If you were to walk that much, you would travel over 16.5 miles a day!